-By now we all understand that MDM is a journey; it is an on-going program for improvement of data to satisfy business objectives best.
-Many customers of MDM for Product, or PIM, often ask us how they will measure the effectiveness of the data, and how they will identify areas that need further improvement once they are up and running.
-Of course, it varies by engagement and by the intended use of the data, but we frequently tell them to listen to the data.
-Let the data use itself guide your improvement efforts.
+By now we all understand that MDM is a journey.
+It is an on-going program for the improvement of data to best satisfy business objectives.
+Many customers of MDM for Product, or PIM, often ask us how they will measure the effectiveness of the data.
+Also, how they will identify areas that need further improvement once they are up and running.
+Of course, it varies by engagement and by the intended use of the data.
+Yet, we frequently instruct our clients to listen to the data.
+Let the data-use itself guide your improvement efforts.
 This is particularly true when the target use case is a digital channel.

-Your online channels are likely only one intended use for your MDM program, but frequently it’s a use that has quite a bit of management attention, and it is often a primary driver when justifying the program.
-The reason most executives focus on this use is that it affects the top line.
-It’s about increasing revenue through the use of MDM to optimize the data, and, as you will see, it is relatively straight-forward to assess and prioritize on-going performance.
+Your online channels are likely only one use for your MDM program.
+Frequently it’s a use that requires additional management attention and it is often a primary driver when justifying the program.
+The reason most executives focus on digital channels is that it affects the top line.
+It’s about increasing revenue through the use of MDM.
+Through optimizing the data, as you will see, it is relatively straightforward to assess and prioritize on-going performance.

-In an online channel, there are two primary things you are trying to accomplish: you want customers to find the products they are interested in, and you want them to purchase them when they do.
+In an online channel, there are two primary things you are trying to accomplish: you want customers to find the products they are interested in, and you want them to purchase them once found.
 We call that “hits” and “conversions.”
-And, nothing is going to have a more significant impact on hits and conversions `than accurate, complete, compelling product data.
+And, nothing is going to have a more significant impact on hits and conversions than accurate, complete, compelling product data.

-When the use case is an online channel, we have the benefit of collecting constant feedback on the efficacy of the data through the same metrics you are probably using to measure the site – hits and conversions.
+When the use case is an online channel, we have the benefit of collecting constant feedback.
+On the efficacy of the data through the same metrics, you are probably using to measure the site – hits and conversions.
 Here we can let the data inform us about what is working, and where we need improvement.
-The figure below illustrates a model for grouping products into four quadrants where conversions are along the x-axis and hits along the y-axis.